SinfulZen/ZenOS/README.md

 ### About ZenOS
 ZenOS is a custom ROM for Android, bringing several enhanced and extended features to Android.
-The project was first started 2020 and has been worked on ever since.
+The project was first started in 2020 and has been worked on ever since.

 ### Support
 Android versions: